AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 To perform a gateway software upgrade dry run:

 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 Gateways can only be upgraded to the latest version of the platform controller software.
-The system automatically selects the platform controller current software version and the compatible gateway image version for that software version.
+The system automatically selects the platform Controller's current software version and the compatible gateway image version for that software version.
 #.
 In the Selective Gateway Upgrade window, click on Dry Run.
 #.
 After the progress meter closes, review the information in the Upgrade Result window.
 #.
 If there are no errors, you can continue with the upgrade process.